Fritzchips/Fritzchips/ReadMe.md

-## Hello Fellow Developers
+## Welcome Fellow Developers 😃

 ---

-Hi how are you?
+Hi how are you? 👋

 My name is Fritz.
 Thank you for taking the time to view my GitHub profile.